bNobo/qbasic/readme.md

 ### *.SPR

 Sprite files.
-It is a proprietary format I've invented to easily store and retrieve sprites used in games.
+It is a proprietary format of my own to easily store and retrieve sprites used in games.

 ### A.BAS